 “Criminals come up with new methods every week,” de Groot said.
 “So it’s a very, very competitive cat-and-mouse game of staying ahead of the other party.”

-De Groot wouldn’t go into all the indicators Sansec uses to flag potential steganographic attacks. (“We don’t want to help people on the other side,” he said.)
-One example is checking for code that submits data to a different country than where a shop’s servers are located.
+Sansec flags potential steganographic attacks by checking for code that submits data to a different country than where a shop’s servers are located, for example, de Groot said.
 But criminals have “thousands of tricks” to disguise their code, and keeping up is difficult.

-“Sometimes it takes hours to really establish whether malware is present or not, so clever are these hiding techniques,” de Groot added.
+“Sometimes it takes hours to really establish whether malware is present or not, so clever are these hiding techniques,” de Groot said.

 The best defense for consumers is to update apps and operating systems when updates are available.
 For businesses, it’s to train employees about the cybersecurity dangers of normal-looking image and audio files.